-66 Advanced Conversion I (2) UC:CSU Prerequisite: Spanish 4 or Spanish 64.
+066 Advanced Conversion I (2) UC:CSUPrerequisite: SPANISH 004 or SPANISH 064.
 Lecture, 2 Hours.

 In this course, students continue to improve their conversational ability in Spanish by building on the oral communication skills acquired in Intermediate Spanish.
 It focuses on discussions of everyday experiences, current events, cinema, cultural readings with emphasis on advanced vocabulary-building and the use of idiomatic expressions, along with pronunciation practice.
 This is a web-enhanced class, requiring students to access coursework online.
-Not recommended for native speakers of Spanish.